LJNeon/patron/README.md

 Patron isn't designed for beginners, but for those who want a highly flexible framework and fast development time.
 Bots with complex or many features will see higher maintainability and reusable code.

 ## Installation
 Patron expects Eris or discord.js to be installed separately beforehand, in order to support both this is necessary.
-Once installed JavaScript users can switch libraries, but TypeScript users will want to reinstall patron afterwards.
-Using both libraries at once isn't supported.
-You can install in a single command using the right order, for example:
+You'll need to reinstall patron if you want to switch between the two, as using both libraries at once isn't supported.
+You can install everything in a single command using the right order, for example:
 ```bash
 npm i --no-optional eris patron # remove --no-optional for voice
 ```